aaali2017/2048/README.md

 # 2048
 A clone of the game 2048.
 Stanford University uploaded this exercise for CS0 students to familiarize with Python and OOP concepts.
 Seeing as the project was open on the internet, I decided to have a crack at it.

+Using the code:

+To run, python starter_2048.py

+To test, python autograder.py

 Links to the original project are below:

 http://nifty.stanford.edu/2017/mishra-2048/